danieluhl/astro-blog/src/content/blog/2021/how-to-grow-a-career.md

 People tend to not point it out unless they haven't seen you in a while.
 Then one day you shave everything but the mustache and suddenly you grew a mustache out of nowhere!

-To grow a career you must first grow your overall knoweldge and capability.
+To grow a career you must first grow your overall knowledge and capability.
 Growing knowledge happens gradually and feels natural.
 People tend not to point it out unless they haven't seen you in a while.
 The one day you stop coding and suddenly you've become a lead out of nowhere!